 A Chapter 7 declaration of bankruptcy can stay on your credit for almost a decade.
 This can make it difficult for you to get certain types of financing.

-On the other hand, the entire process of filing to debt discharge is typically no longer than six months.
-So, although you may have to face the consequences of having it negatively affect your credit, you can be free from most or all of your debt within a relatively short period of time.
+On the other hand, the entire process of filing is typically no longer than six months.
+So, although you may have to face the consequences of it negatively affecting your credit, you can be free from most or all of your debt within a relatively short period of time.

 Also, if you do not file for bankruptcy, defaults, judgments, missed payments and repossessions can affect your credit more than bankruptcy.